MicrosoftDocs/powerquery-docs/powerquery-docs/get-data-experience.md

 ---
 title: "Getting data"
-description: "Overview of the Power Query get data experience and all its components, such as connector parameters, authentication, navigation table, and query destination."
+description: "Overviews of the Power Query get data experience and all its components, such as connector parameters, authentication, navigation table, and query destination."
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: kvivek